diego-jo/cdk-demo/README.md

-## Using CDK to exemplify how to provide AWS components using Typescript
+## CDK Demo

-### This basic example makes use of event arch to start a lambda function when a file is created or updated in a s3 bucket as shown in the diagram bellow.
+### Use of CDK with Typescript to exemplify how to provide AWS components.
+This basic example is event-driven architecture and shows the starting of a lambda function when a file is created or in an s3 bucket as shown in the diagram below.

 ---
-## Used components:
+### Used services:
 - S3
 - SNS
 - SQS